kyma-project/kyma/docs/kyma/docs/033-inst-local-installation-scripts.md

 ## The is-installed.sh script

-The `installation/scripts/is-installed.sh` script follow the process of Kyma installation.
+The `installation/scripts/is-installed.sh` script follows the process of Kyma installation.
 It checks the status on Installation CR and returns on `Installed` status.
 If there was a timeout set it fetches the logs from installer when the time reaches the timeout.
 If timeout is not set it waits infinitely.